-Why does this matter?
-STEM careers tend to be significantly more lucrative than non-STEM jobs, with women in science earning 33 percent more than women in all other fields.
+STEM careers tend to be significantly more lucrative than non-STEM jobs, with women in STEM earning 33 percent more than women in all other fields.
 Closing the gender gap in science will help to close gender gaps in income.

 Organizations promoting women in STEM focus on different aspects of the development of women as scientists.
-Some aim to foster interest in science among young girls, others to make work climate more friendly to women, and still others to build strong networks on which women can rely.
+Some aim to foster interest in science among young girls, others to make the work climate more friendly to women, and still others to build strong networks on which women can rely.

-The main mission of NCGP is to make sure that all girls have access to resources which enhance STEM education and interest.
+The main mission of NCGP is to make sure that all girls have access to resources that enhance STEM education and interest.
 This goal is achieved by increasing the quantity and quality of resources and by developing and leveraging a network of educators.

 NMS seeks to improve the way STEM subjects are taught by increasing the number of high school science and math teachers with degrees in the subjects they’ll teach.
 Hand-in-hand with this mission, NMS seeks to foster interest in math and science at an early age so students are more engaged with science coursework.

-As its name suggests, Million Women Mentors aims to find one million women (and men) in science to mentor girls through high school, college, and into career life to prevent women from leaving STEM fields.
+As its name suggests, Million Women Mentors aim to find one million women (and men) in science to mentor girls through high school, college, and into career life to prevent women from leaving STEM fields.
 They hope to strengthen mentor relationships by capturing and analyzing data to see what is most effective.

 AWIS aims to help women reach their full potential in science.
 They work toward this goal by advocating positive systems change and increasing awareness of the barriers that prevent women from thriving in STEM.
-AWIS advocates for policy change at the local and national level to ensure fair pay and work climate.
+AWIS advocates for policy change at the local and national levels to ensure fair pay and work climate.